yulinshin/BFF/README.md

 * The interaction in the pet community is pet-to-pet, can leave comments or like other's diaries.

-* If the user wants to contact the owner of the pet, can also make a private message
+* If the user wants to contact the owner of the pet, can also make a private message.

 <p align="center">
 <img width="200" src="https://i.imgur.com/FGWsi4v.png" alt="">